The Stunning North Island of New Zealand

-I’m pretty sure it’s on the bucket list op 90 procent of all travelers, and if it’s not on yours it’s probably because you have already ticked it off or because you are insane ( but hey, no offence, nothing wrong with a bit of insanity).
 They call it the land of the long white cloud, Aotearoa or simply: New Zealand!
-There is so much to see but for now, i’ll take you around The North Island of New Zealand.
+There is so much to see but for now, we’ll take you around The North Island of New Zealand.

 Bay of islands

-Where most travelers continue their trip south after completing the Tongariro crossing or lounging at Lake Taupo, I advise you to stick around for a couple of days.
+Where most travellers continue their trip south after completing the Tongariro or Lake Taupo, I advise you to stick around for a couple of days.
 Why?
 Because canoeing the Wanganui river is almost a life changing experience.
-Imagine a river, surrounded by lush green forest, high stone walls and bird songs.
-And then imagine paddling for 3 days through it with just you and your canoe buddy.
+Imagine a river, surrounded by lush green forest and high stone walls.
+Next to that, imagine paddling for 3 days through it with just you and your canoe buddy.
 That’s what happened to me and it was astonishing.
-Okay, it did rain a bit every once in a while, and the huts you sleep in along the way are no 5star resorts, but it’s just you and nature.
 Stress does not exist and complete peace of mind is guaranteed.
-As well as your imagination running wild, thinking there might be fairies and other magical creatures hidden in the forest.
-If you are very lucky (like me) you run (eeh paddle) into a group of Maori’s (original New Zealand inhabitants) and you get to spend a bonfire night full of spiritual tales and laughter.
-After this trip, without showering for a few days, it’s perfectly normal to pamper yourself a bit in a city like Napier or Wellington and enjoy a more lively environment.
 Find a nice little bar and reminisce about all the adventures you’ve experienced on the North Island of New Zealand, memories for ever.
 I still think about it all, every day.
-And then I haven’t even told you about all the geothermal parks, surfspots and that place where the hobbits live… I guess you’ll just have to go find out for yourself!
+And then I haven’t even told you about all the geothermal parks, surf spots and that place where the hobbits live…although this may be true, I guess you’ll just have to go find out for yourself!